databendlabs/databend/docs/doc/30-reference/30-sql/10-dml/dml-copy-into-table.md

 | ACCESS_KEY_ID            | Your access key ID for connecting the OBS.
 If not provided, Databend will access the bucket anonymously.                                                                                 | Optional |
 | SECRET_ACCESS_KEY        | Your secret access key for connecting the OBS.                                                                                                                                           | Optional |

-**HTTP**
+**Remote Files**

 ```sql
 externalLocation ::=
   'https://<url>'
 ```

-Please note that, HTTP supports glob patterns.
+You can use glob patterns to specify moran than one file.
 For example, use

 - `ontime_200{6,7,8}.csv` to represents `ontime_2006.csv`,`ontime_2007.csv`,`ontime_2008.csv`.
 - `ontime_200[6-8].csv` to represents `ontime_2006.csv`,`ontime_2007.csv`,`ontime_2008.csv`.